eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-vscode.md

 # 2. Add a deployment registry

-Before projects can be deployed on Kubernetes, you need to specify a Docker Registry.
+Before projects can be deployed on Kubernetes, you need to specify a Docker registry.
+For more information about registries, see [Adding an image registry in remote Codewind](remote-setupregistries.md).
 Docker Hub is used in this example:

 1\.
 If it's not already open, go to the connection details page with the link: